Get immigration help you can trust.

 What happens if I fail the citizenship test?

-If the second test also results in failure, the government of Canada will invite the person to appear for a hearing with a citizenship officer.
+If the third test also results in failure, the government of Canada will invite the person to appear for a knowledge hearing with a citizenship officer.
 During this oral hearing, the officer may assess whether this person meets all the requirements for citizenship by testing his or her knowledge of Canada, asking questions about his or her residency in Canada, and assessing English or French ability.
+Like the written test, the hearing also includes 20 questions and has a pass mark of 15/20.

 What is the Canadian citizenship ceremony?